CatoTheYounger97/vitaDB_themes/README.md

 # VitaDB Downloader Themes
-- Full themes or theme components for VitaDB Downloader
-- Please see example of full theme set ups in the `themes` folder
+- Please see example of theme set ups in the `themes` folder

-### Please submit a Pull Request in compliance with the following:
+### Please submit your theme as a Pull Request in compliance with the following:

 | Theme Component                 | File Name  | Max File Size     |
 | :---                            |    :---    |              :--- |